nin2yasu/iag/README.md

 oc create -f openshift/iag-hello-world.yaml
 ```

-Once you have created this template, use the OpenShift console to deploy it.  you will need to complete the CI Tenant Hostname, OIDC Client ID,
+Once you have created this template, use the OpenShift console to deploy it.  you will need to complete the Verify OIDC Discovery Endpoint, OIDC Client ID,
 and OIDC Client Secret in the template deployment wizard.

 Once deployed, use the Route to connect to the IAG.
-You will be redirected to your Cloud Identity tenant to authenticate.
+You will be redirected to your Verify tenant to authenticate.
-Once authenticated, you can request the `/cred-viewer` url to see the attributes provided by Cloud Identity.
+Once authenticated, you can request the `/cred-viewer` url to see the attributes provided by Verify.
 e.g. https://iag-hello-world.127.0.0.1.nip.io/cred-viewer

 ### Common: Create deployment assets